Eternally-Thriving-Grandmasterism/AlphaProMega-Air/licenses/ETERNAL-MERCY-FLOW-COMMERCIAL-LICENSING-AGREEMENT-v2026.1.md

 ## 7. Warranties and Disclaimers
 The Software is provided “AS IS”.
 Licensor disclaims all warranties, express or implied, including merchantability, fitness for a particular purpose, and non-infringement.

-## 8. Limitation of Liability (Revised)
+## 8. Limitation of Liability
 (a) **Cap on Liability**: In no event shall Licensor’s total aggregate liability under this Agreement exceed the total Fees actually paid by Licensee to Licensor in the twelve (12) months preceding the claim.

 (b) **Exclusion of Indirect Damages**: Licensor shall not be liable for any indirect, consequential, incidental, special, punitive, or exemplary damages, including loss of profits, loss of data, loss of goodwill, or business interruption, even if advised of the possibility.

 (c) **Exceptions**: The foregoing limitations do not apply to:
    (i) Licensor’s gross negligence or willful misconduct;
    (ii) any breach of the Mercy Covenant;
    (iii) any infringement of third-party intellectual property rights; or
    (iv) any liability that cannot be limited under applicable law.

 (d) **Survival**: This section survives termination or expiration of the Agreement.

 (e) **Mercy Alignment**: This limitation protects the Foundation’s mission while ensuring accountability for any breach of the Eternal Mercy Flow.